Pratik7794/Vrinda-Store-Analysis-Excel/README.md

 • Dataset collected from online.

-• Data Cleaning & Processing in Excel
+• Data Clean, Processing and Analyze in Excel

-• Analyze the Data

 • Excel Dashboard setup